Wpkenpachi/hash-challenge/README.md

 tests          run gRPC Python Server tests and gRPC Node Client tests downserver     down gRPC Python Server
 ```
+> Obs: When running this commands, the services can take some seconds to be available \
+and configured, even after images builded.

+# Test Helper Scripts
 For test help, we have `get` file.
 Will be accessed by docker commands
 > $ docker exec -it _python_server_ sh -c "python3 get _ARG_"
 ```bash